High School Guidance and Counseling Department

 It is important for EA high school students and parents to take ownership in filling out college applications, scholarships, financial aid, and communicate to their counselor if assistance is needed.
 Learn more about how the 24 graduation requirements add up on this graphic.

 The EA Counseling Department collaborates with teachers to ensure students are provided the attention they need to succeed in an online learning environment, whether it be needs regarding scheduling pace, academic, and/or emotional support.

 Following the American School Counselor Association (ASCA) model, EA counselors guide students in self-discovery, success skills, and career and college planning activities through Naviance Student.
 Naviance will expedite the college application process for students in grades 11–12 and permit their counselor to assist with FAFSA, scholarship searches, official transcripts, school reports, recommendations and much more.

 Career and College Planner Course

-High school students (typically juniors) also have access to the teacher-led College Planner course, which encourages students to consider the real-world implications of the choices they make about their future and gives them practical tools for choosing a college, preparing for entrance exams, navigating the application process, and sorting out the financial responsibilities associated with getting a college degree.
-From choosing a career path, to getting scholarships and financial aid, the College Planner course covers all the bases.
+High school seniors that are enrolling in the 2nd semester of their senior year will have access to the teacher-led Career and College Planner course.
+This course encourages students to consider the real-world implications of the choices they make about their future.
+The Career and College Planner course also gives them practical tools for choosing a career, preparing for college entrance exams, navigating the application process, and sorting out the financial responsibilities associated with getting a college or vocational education.